-Option 2: Auto Debit Installment Billing Only Registrations before April 1 qualify for Auto-debit installment billing.
-All registrations after April 1 will require full payment.
+Option 2: Auto Debit Installment Billing Only Registrations before April 14 qualify for Auto-debit installment billing.
+All registrations after April 14 will require full payment.

 Auto-Debit means you pay deposits for each camp section at the time of registration and the remaining balances are paid in 2 installment bills.
-The remaining balances require a checking account or credit to complete the registration.
+The remaining balances require a credit or debit card to complete the registration.
 All one-week camps require a \$20 deposit.
 All other camps require a \$50 deposit.
-One-half of the remaining fee is auto-debited on April 9 and the second half is auto-debited on May 9.
+One-half of the remaining fee is auto-debited on April 18 and the second half is auto-debited on May 18.